UniversalDependencies/docs/format.md

 # Morphological Annotation

-The UPOSTAG field contains a part-of-speech tag from the [universal POS tag](u/pos/index.html) set, while the XPOSTAG optionally contains a language-specific part-of-speech tag, normally from a traditional, more fine-grained tagset.
-If the XPOSTAG field is used, the treebank-specific documentation should define a mapping from XPOSTAG to UPOSTAG values (which may be context-sensitive and refer to other fields as well).
-If no language-specific tags are available, the XPOSTAG field should contain an underscore for all words.
+The UPOS field contains a part-of-speech tag from the [universal POS tag](u/pos/index.html) set, while the XPOS optionally contains a language-specific part-of-speech tag, normally from a traditional, more fine-grained tagset.
+If the XPOS field is used, the treebank-specific documentation should define a mapping from XPOS to UPOS values (which may be context-sensitive and refer to other fields as well).
+If no language-specific tags are available, the XPOS field should contain an underscore for all words.

 The FEATS field contains a list of morphological features, with vertical bar (\|) as list separator and with underscore to represent the empty list.
 All features should be represented as attribute-value pairs, with an equals sign (=) separating the attribute from the value.
 In addition, features should as far as possible be selected from the [universal feature inventory](u/feat/index.html) and be sorted alphabetically by attribute names.
 It is possible to declare that a feature has two or more values for a given word: `Case=Acc,Dat`.
 In this case, the values are sorted alphabetically.
 In sorting, uppercase letters are considered identical to their lowercase counterparts.
 Feature names must have the form `[A-Z0-9][A-Z0-9a-z]*(\[[a-z0-9]+\])?` and feature values must have the form `[A-Z0-9][a-zA-Z0-9]*`.

 Here is an example, showing only the first five fields for the Swedish sentence _Då var han elva år_ (Then he was eleven years old):

     1    Då      då     ADV      AB                    _